tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-understand that they're not always meant to identify with the values of the main character just because they're the main character sometimes the protagonist is the villain as is the case with the nameless protagonist of Fight Club but is this the case with Aaron Jaeger especially as the series reaches its apocalyptic conclusion as Attack on Titan comes to a close the question becomes how to interact with it and also whether or not a show can handle fascist ideas in the manner with which it does without being fascist and anti-semitic itself isayama declined to comment on the topic saying being a writer I believe it is impolite to instruct your readers the way of how to read your story a large portion of the anime Community as a generic group hold Attack on Titan with very high regard you've probably seen some of the show's recognizable symbols especially its military insignia even if you haven't seen the anime or read the Manga it's based on if anything you've probably heard portions of the iconic first season theme song which is a banger [Music] to introduce many people to anime and manga which is what makes criticism so tricky it's hard to criticize one's First Love however being unable or unwilling to address the problems in Attack on Titan's fictional world has caused a long simmering unresolved conflict within the anime fandom and Titan seems like it could be easily written off as plainly pro-fascist the central character is a pro-military fanatic who uses his Pariah status to justify mass extinction the militarism of the story is reflected in the opening sequence of the anime's first season with the lyric I am a soldier granted when it comes to All Things fashion and Attack on Titan viewers always have to read into it characters never specifically come out and talk about fascism either methods or ideology in specific terms this may include discussion about oppression indoctrination propaganda and dehumanization of a national
+understand that they're not always meant to identify with the values of the main character just because they're the main character sometimes the protagonist is the villain as is the case with the nameless protagonist of Fight Club but is this the case with Eren Jaeger especially as the series reaches its apocalyptic conclusion as *Attack on Titan* comes to a close the question becomes how to interact with it and also whether or not a show can handle fascist ideas in the manner with which it does without being fascist and anti-semitic itself isayama declined to comment on the topic saying being a writer I believe it is impolite to instruct your readers the way of how to read your story a large portion of the anime Community as a generic group hold *Attack on Titan* with very high regard you've probably seen some of the show's recognizable symbols especially its military insignia even if you haven't seen the anime or read the Manga it's based on if anything you've probably heard portions of the iconic first season theme song which is a banger [Music] to introduce many people to anime and manga which is what makes criticism so tricky it's hard to criticize one's First Love however being unable or unwilling to address the problems in *Attack on Titan*'s fictional world has caused a long simmering unresolved conflict within the anime fandom and Titan seems like it could be easily written off as plainly pro-fascist the central character is a pro-military fanatic who uses his Pariah status to justify mass extinction the militarism of the story is reflected in the opening sequence of the anime's first season with the lyric I am a soldier granted when it comes to All Things fashion and *Attack on Titan* viewers always have to read into it characters never specifically come out and talk about fascism either methods or ideology in specific terms this may include discussion about oppression indoctrination propaganda and dehumanization of a national